arslanarshadd/arslanarshadd/README.md

-I carry 7+ years of quality experience in designing and developing mobile games and apps for iOS, Android, and Desktop:
+I have 8 years of quality experience in designing and developing mobile games and apps for iOS, Android, and Desktop:

 - Unity 3D Development
 - Native Android Development

-I have an excellent expertise with 3D games and have publishing skills in mobile apps & games, and vast experience in getting your app approved with google and apple play store.
+I have excellent expertise with 3D games and have publishing skills in mobile apps & games, and vast experience in getting your app approved with Google and AppStore.

 Following are the different categories of games and apps I have developed: